The Jan. 6 committee says the Trump campaign ripped off donors. But was it illegal?

 The House select committee investigating the Jan.
 6 insurrection at the Capitol is calling it "the Big Rip Off."

-Instead, the money went to the Save America PAC, she said, and the money went from there to several pro-Trump organizations which are headed by former officials close to the Trump circle.
+Instead, the money went to the Save America political action committee, she said, and the money went from there to several pro-Trump organizations which are headed by former officials close to the Trump circle.

 "Not only was there the Big Lie," Lofgren said, referring to Trump's false allegations of election fraud, "there was the Big Rip-Off."